percolate/wordpress/README.md

 * Draft | Queued post status support
 * Draft posts from Percolate will become drafts in WP
-* Percolate's Single or Multi Select field can be mapped to ACF True/False field
+* Percolate's Select field can be mapped to ACF True/False field

 ### 4.0.1